 What is ERP?
 Short answer: comprehensive business management software

 ERP, short for Enterprise Resource Planning, is business management software that enables organizations to use one system to manage business processes.
-ERP software is accounting and operations oriented, and features one database as a master source of enterprise information.
-An ERP system is used to identify and plan the resource needs of an enterprise.
+This software is accounting and operations oriented, and features one database as a master source of enterprise information.
+An ERP system is used to identify and plan the time and resource needs of an enterprise.

 Enterprise Resource Planning software has evolved from its background in manufacturing to its modern role as the main source of truth for many businesses.
-Organizations that implement ERP software range from small businesses to large corporations, and across a variety of industries including manufacturing, distribution, professional services, architecture, engineering and construction, and more.
+Organizations that implement this software range from small businesses to large corporations, and across a variety of industries including manufacturing, distribution, professional services, architecture, engineering and construction, and more.

 ERP software has become the leading software of choice for growing businesses that want to maintain and improve their competitive edge.
 If you’re new to ERP, below we explain what it is, and why it matters.

 ERP Software Capabilities

-An ERP system streamlines multiple business processes.
+An ERP platform streamlines a wide range of business processes.
 It supports multiple functions used by different business areas, operates in real-time, has a consistent look and feel across modules and includes installation of the system with elaborate application and data integration by the IT department.

 What can ERP software do for your organization?
 An enterprise resource planning solution enables: